nrajesh/sripriya-profile/README.md

 ## 📂 Project Structure

--   `src/app/`: Contains the core application pages and layouts, following the Next.js App Router structure.
+-   `src/app/`: Contains the core application pages and layouts (Home, About, Books, Articles), following the Next.js App Router structure.
 -   `src/components/`: Reusable React components used throughout the application (e.g., Header, Footer, UI elements).
--   `src/lib/`: Utility functions and data definitions, such as the `books.ts` data file.
+-   `src/lib/`: Utility functions and data definitions, such as `data.ts` (for books and author info) and `articles.ts`.
 -   `public/`: Static assets, including images (like book covers) and fonts.

 ## 📚 Managing Content

-Book information is managed in the `src/lib/data.ts` file.
-To add, update, or remove a book, you can edit the `rawBooks` array in this file.
-Make sure to add any new cover images to the `public/covers/` directory.
+Content for the website is managed in two key files:

+-   **Books**: To add, update, or remove a book, edit the `rawBooks` array in `src/lib/data.ts`.
+-   **Articles**: To manage articles, edit the `articlesData` array in `src/lib/articles.ts`.

+Make sure to add any new cover or preview images to the `public/covers/` directory.